owoshch/english_determiners_checker/README.md

 I took data preprocessing part from the wonderful repo explaining how to build your own Named Entity Recognition system from scratch.
 Check out and star the repo [Sequence tagging](https://github.com/guillaumegenthial/sequence_tagging).

+You need python 2.7 installed in your environment.

 1. Download the GloVe vectors with